 The Palm Springs Friends of Philharmonic’s involvement in the desert community extends beyond the six performances each season.
 Part of our mission is to promote education and classical music for the children of the Coachella Valley.
 Scholarships started in 1975 with students auditioning for cash awards.
 We partially financed a talented cellist, a graduate of Julliard for several years.
 We sponsored a Music Mobile that toured various schools with musical instruments for the students to see and hold.
 Instruments were played and their use in a symphony orchestra was explained.
 Our next move was to underwrite the top audition winners sending them to Idyllwild Arts Summer Program, which is now an annual event.
 Idyllwild School of Arts joins the Palm Springs Friends in awarding two weeks summer school for piano, winds, strings, brass, and percussion.
 This program is available to music students in the Coachella Valley and as a result, many Coachella Valley students have attended the Idyllwild Arts Summer Program.
 Many of the recipients who studied at the Idyllwild Arts Summer Program have gone on to college to major in music.

-This season the Friends have awarded three partial college scholarships to music majors that recently graduated from local Coachella Valley High schools and will match scholarships for approximately 25 outstanding music students.
+This season the Friends have awarded three partial college scholarships to music majors that recently graduated from local Coachella Valley High schools and will match scholarships for approximately 32 outstanding music students.
 We wish them a productive and enjoyable time at Idyllwild’s 2018 Summer Arts Music Program.
-In 2018, the Friends expanded the scholarship program to include Arrowbear Music Camp and Montecito Music Festival. other S. California Summer Music and strings (Academies).
+This year the Friends expanded the scholarship program to include Arrowbear Music Camp and Montecito Music Festival. other S. California Summer Music and strings (Academies).
 We have added two new schools for scholarships .